Course guide of International Organisations (21211G2)

 1. Lectures.
 Description: The lectures provide a broad overview of a topic, highlighting the main concepts included in the syllabus.

-2. Classes or Seminars.
-Description: Classes or seminars are small group discussions and provide an opportunity to explore a topic in greater depth, leaving room for practical activities and coursework assessment.
-Teaching consists of a mixture of lectures and classes/seminars, running in parallel, in which students will work through questions and problems raised in the lectures and present and discuss their own results.
 Lectures are attended by all those taking the course.
-Classes or seminars are smaller, comprising at most half of the students enrolled at a given time.
-Within classes, however, certain activities shall be designed for a more reduced group of students.
-Lectures are not compulsory but are strongly recommended — with the exception of students that may require a certificate of attendance, in which case they must attend at least 80% of the total number, of course, hours, both lectures and seminars alike (see below, “Form of assessment”).
+Classes or seminars are smaller, comprising half of the students enrolled according to the Class Calendar.
+Lectures are not compulsory but are strongly recommended — except for students who may require a certificate of attendance, in which case they must attend at least 80% of the course.
 Classes and seminars, however, are entirely mandatory and you will be expected to prepare and fully participate in every class you attend.

-3. Individual activities (autonomous learning).
-Description: a) Activities intended to expand or deepen certain syllabus contents (e.g. a glossary); b) Autonomous study; c) Assessment activities (tests, oral presentations, exams) Aim: To foster the students’ capability of planning, developing, and assessing their own learning efforts, as well as adapting them to their particular situation and/or interests.
+1. Individual activities (autonomous learning).
+Description: a) Activities intended to expand or deepen certain syllabus contents (e.g. a glossary); b) Autonomous study; c) Assessment activities (tests, oral presentations, exams) Aim: To foster the students’ capability of planning, developing, and assessing their learning efforts, as well as adapting them to their particular situation and/or interests.

-4. Academic supervision.
+2. Academic supervision.
 Description: inter-action “supervisor—student”.
 Aim: a) To offer support for the student’s autonomous learning; b) to expand or deepen particular aspects of the syllabus content; c) to offer advice related to the student curriculum.

-Open Learning and professionalization
+Open Learning and Career planning

 During the academic year, instructors will keep students duly informed of the Open Learning and professionalization activities organized either by the Faculty of Political Science and Sociology or the other bodies of the University of Granada.
-These complementary activities will strengthen their skills and competencies, and prepare students for their future professional career.
+These complementary activities will strengthen their skills and competencies, and prepare students for their future professional careers.

-Mentoring and counselling
+Mentoring and counseling

-To attend the particular needs of students during the academic year, the University of Granada has at the disposal of students several units and bodies:
+To attend to the particular needs of students during the academic year, the University of Granada has at the disposal of students several units and bodies: